Summary

 They could wind up with a parasitic defaulting tenant protected by government regulations who can manipulate themselves into staying rent-free for a year or two while the owners make the payments.

-They may end up with a squatter with more possessions and equitable occupancy rights while the owners pay lawyers to remove them.
+They may end up with a squatter who has more possessions and equitable occupancy rights, while the owners pay lawyers to remove them.
 That could take one or two years through the ideologically collectivist court system.

 Option #1: If the couple purchased an $800,000 replacement small home in a seniors-only community and paid cash, they would still have $300,000.